 After one year with Summit Learning, Aspen Valley Prep’s 6th-8th graders showed growth in both math and reading on California’s Smarter Balanced test (CAASPP).
 The school is also closing the achievement gap by bringing students far behind grade level closer to grade level expectations.

-“We’ve never seen a program able to make this big of a leap in a single year,” says Hilary Witts, the school’s director of Summit Learning.
+“We’ve never seen a program able to make this big of a leap in a single year,” says Hilary Downs, the school’s director of Summit Learning.

 The embedded case study below highlights student growth at Aspen Valley Prep since implementing the Summit Learning Program.